mokeshs/kayako-twitter/README.md

 Kayako-Twitter
 ==============

-A simple Twitter API client in PHP for Kayako that fetches and displays Tweets those
+A simple Twitter API client in PHP that fetches and displays Tweets those
 * a) Have been re-Tweeted at least once and
 * b) Contain the hashtag #custserv